thibauts/require/README.md

 Usage
 -----

-Clone the repo, run `make` and the project directory and then `python -m SimpleHTTPServer`.
+Clone the repo, run `make` in the project directory and then `python -m SimpleHTTPServer`.
 Direct your browser to localhost on port 8000 and check the console.